rng-guy/NFSMWBartender/README.md

 &nbsp;

 This feature set **allows you to change** (per Heat level)
-* how many cops can spawn without backup once a wave is exhausted,
+* how many cops can (re)spawn without backup once a wave is exhausted,
 * the global spawn limit for how many cops may chase you at once,
 * how quickly cops leave the pursuit if they don't belong (if at all),
 * which vehicles may spawn to chase you (with counts, chances, and no type limit),